Ridwan4D/level_2_assignment_1_ts/README.md

-# Blog about union and intersection types in TypeScript.
+# Blog 1: Union and intersection types in TypeScript.

 As a javascript developer we all know conditional operator.
 There are many kinds of operator but we will talk about two operator and this are: 1. `or (||)` operator, 2. `and (&&)` operator. `Union` and `intersection` of typescript are contain the same concept.
 **let's see with example:**